Skip to content

 • Wall Proportion: aim for the piece to span roughly two thirds to three quarters of the wall or the art above it.

-Painter’s tape test: tape length and depth on the floor, tape height on the wall.
-If the room feels tighter when the tape is down, the furniture will not magically feel better.
+The painter’s tape test still beats guesswork.
+Tape the length and depth on the floor, then tape the height on the wall.
+If the room feels tighter when the tape is down, the furniture will not magically feel better once it arrives.

 Part VI: Aesthetic Identities, Matching the Piece to the Room’s Vibe